Yamaha Corporation: Yamaha Music Foundation

-The Yamaha Music Foundation is an organization established in 1966 by the authority of the Japanese Ministry of Education for the purpose of promoting music education and music popularization.
-It continued a program of music classes begun by Yamaha Corporation in 1954.
+Yamaha Corporation is widely known for its music teaching program that began in 1954.
+In a continuation of that program, the Yamaha Music Foundation was established by the authority of the Japanese Ministry of Education for the purpose of promoting music education and music popularization In 1966.

 Products

 Yamaha expanded into many diverse businesses and product groups.
 The first venture into each major category is listed below.